Spoken Speech Enhancement using EEG: EEG and Speech feature extraction details

 \section{EEG and Speech feature extraction details}

-We followed the same methodology used by authors in references \cite{krishna20,krishna2019speech,krishna200speech} for EEG and speech preprocessing.
+We followed the same methodology used by authors in references \cite{krishna20,krishna2019speech} for EEG and speech preprocessing.
 EEG signals were sampled at 1000Hz and a fourth order IIR band pass filter with cut off frequencies 0.1Hz and 70Hz was applied.
 A notch filter with cut off frequency 60 Hz was used to remove the power line noise.
-EEGlab's \cite{delorme2004eeglab} Independent component analysis (ICA) toolbox was used to remove other biological signal artifacts like electrocardiography (ECG), electromyography (EMG), electrooculography (EOG) etc from the EEG signals.
+EEGlab's Independent component analysis (ICA) toolbox was used to remove other biological signal artifacts like electrocardiography (ECG), electromyography (EMG), electrooculography (EOG) etc from the EEG signals.
 We extracted five statistical features for EEG, namely root mean square, zero crossing rate,moving window average,kurtosis and power spectral entropy \cite{krishna2019speech,krishna20,krishna200speech}.
-So in total we extracted 31(channels) X 5 or 155 features for EEG signals.The EEG features were extracted at a sampling frequency of 100Hz for each EEG channel.
+So in total we extracted 31(channels) X 5 or 155 features for EEG signals.
+The EEG features were extracted at a sampling frequency of 100Hz for each EEG channel.

 The recorded speech signal was sampled at 16KHz frequency.
-We extracted Mel-frequency cepstrum (MFCC) as features for speech signal.
-We extracted MFCC 13 features and the MFCC features were also sampled at 100Hz same as the sampling frequency of EEG features to avoid seq2seq problem.
+We extracted Mel-frequency cepstrum coefficients (MFCC) as features for speech signal.
+We extracted MFCC 13 features and the MFCC features were also sampled at 100Hz same as the sampling frequency of EEG features